Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2210 - Database 1/4 # Schema Normalization Process/1 @ Normaliztion Process.md

 # Functional Dependencies
 - `Existence dependencies:` The existence of B depends on A
-- `Functional dependence:` he value of B depends on the value of A *Example:*
+- `Functional dependence:` The value of B depends on the value of A *Example:*
 	- Student-Name is functionally dependent on Student-Id
 	- Given the Student-Id, I can tell you the Student-Name